Introduction

 - Securely fasten the new joist using bolts or screws at regular intervals.

-- Adding Support Beams: Installing additional support beams or columns beneath the joists can significantly enhance their load-bearing capacity.
-This method is particularly useful for longer spans where sagging is a concern.
+- Adding Support Beams: Installing additional support beams or columns beneath the joists can significantly enhance their load-bearing capacity, especially for longer spans prone to sagging.

-- Place support beams at critical points where the load is highest.
+- Position support beams at critical points where the load is highest.

-- Ensure the beams are securely anchored to the floor and joists.
+- Ensure the beams are securely anchored to both the floor and joists.

-- Using Steel Plates: Attaching steel plates to the sides of the joists can provide additional strength and stiffness.
-This method is less intrusive than sistering and can be used in conjunction with other reinforcement techniques.
+- Using Steel Plates: Attaching steel plates to the sides of the joists can provide extra strength and stiffness.
+This method is less intrusive than sistering and can be combined with other reinforcement techniques.

 - Cut steel plates to match the length of the joist.